dtcenter/MET/met/docs/Users_Guide/series-analysis.rst

 8. The -v level overrides the default level of logging (2).

 9. The -compress level option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
-The value of “level” will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
+The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

 An example of the series_analysis calling sequence is shown below: